 Linking the villages, towns, cities and trailheads is one of the world's best transportation systems.
 Trains, buses, cable cars and gondolas, with well-timed connections, whisk hikers to their destination.

-Located in the southwestern part of the country, the Valais is home to some of the most dramatic scenery in Switzerland.
-The high peaks of the Pennine Alps clad in sparkling glaciers tower above emerald green meadows, sprinkled with charming alpine village and, in some areas, world class resorts such as Zermatt and Saas Fee.
-Fifty peaks, including the Matterhorn, Monte Rosa and the Dom, soar over 4,000-meter, more than any other region in the Alps.
+The Valais, in southwestern Switzerland, is home to some of the most dramatic scenery in the country.
+Stunning, ice clad peaks tower above gorgeous meadows sprinkled with charming alpine villages and world class resorts, such as Zermatt and Saas Fee.
+Fifty peaks, including the Matterhorn, Monte Rosa and the Dom, soar over 13,000-ft.
+(4,000-m), more than any other region in the Alps.

 Some of the finest hiking in Switzerland is found in the Valais.
 An excellent network of trails offer endless opportunities for hikers to explore the high summits, cross panoramic passes and travel through scenic alpine valleys.
 The linked regional network facilitates hikes between locations.
 The most famous multi-day hike, the Walker's Haute Route, travels through some of the Valais' best scenery.

 The Bernese Alps, in west-central Switzerland, are a wonderland of dramatic walls of rock and ice towering above a lush landscape of beautiful forests and meadows sprinkled with wildflowers.
 This spectacular area is famous for a trio of massifs – the Eiger, Monch and the Jungfrau, along with splendid scenery and excellent hiking trails.